Symi sailing holidays

 A sailing yacht is moored alongside the innerside (the only possible berths) of the L-pier.

-The anchorage of Panormitis bay at dusk, looking towards the entrance, with Mirador visible on the Northern cape.
+The anchorage of Panormitis bay at dusk, looking towards the entrance, with Mirador visible on the northern cape.
 To the left is the pier.

 The Panormitis bay & Monastery and its bell tower, looking NW, with Cape Ag.
 Vasileios in the distance.